-I am a PhD candidate in the Department of Astrophysical and Planetary Sciences at the University of Colorado, Boulder.
+I am a final year PhD candidate in the Department of Astrophysical and Planetary Sciences at the University of Colorado, Boulder.
 I obtained my M.S. here in 2023 and my B.S. from the University of Michigan in 2020.
-I have worked on a few different topics in astrophysics since I began research in 2017/18, publishing four first-author papers (see links below).
+I have worked in multiple areas of astrophysics, publishing five first-author papers and two public GitHub codes (see links below).

-I began research with Prof. Sally Oey my sophomore year at U of M, where I analyzed Gaia proper motion data, rotational velocities, and masses of massive, isolated stars in the SMC to study and place initial constraints on this final, kinematic phase of many stars.
-By comparing these data with models, we found that the vast majority of them are runaway stars that were dynamically ejected from their birth clusters.
-After graduating, I worked with Prof. Sean Johnson to analyze Hubble Space Telescope COS UV spectra of quasars and to clarify the nature of metal lines (O VII) measured toward the bright blazar 1ES 1553+113.
-This work helped confirm the uncertain redshift of this blazar and provided a robust technique to accurately constrain blazar redshifts using just the edge of the Lyman-alpha forest.
+I began research with Prof. Sally Oey my sophomore year of undergrad, where I analyzed Gaia proper motion data, rotational velocities, and masses of massive stars in the SMC to place the first constraints on how so many stars are ejected from their birth clusters.
+By comparing these data with models, we found that the vast majority of isolated OB stars are runaway stars that were dynamically ejected following binary interactions.
+After graduating, I worked with Prof. Sean Johnson to analyze Hubble Space Telescope COS UV spectra of about 200 quasars and to clarify the nature of infamous metal lines (O VII) measured toward the bright blazar 1ES 1553+113.
+This work helped confirm the uncertain redshift of this blazar and provided a robust statistical technique to accurately constrain blazar redshifts using just the edge of the Lyman-alpha forest.

-I also love to rock climb, trail run, and play chess.
+I also love to rock climb, trail run, and play chess and pool.

 Recent Work